Sodium phenylbutyrate: Histone deacetylase inhibitor

-Deriving from its activity as a histone deacetylase inhibitor, sodium phenylbutyrate is under investigation for use as a potential differentiation-inducing agent in malignant glioma and acute myeloid leukaemia, and also for the treatment of some sickle-cell disorders as an alternative to hydroxycarbamide due it inducing expression of fetal hemoglobin to replace missing adult hemoglobin.
+Deriving from its activity as a histone deacetylase inhibitor, sodium phenylbutyrate is under investigation for use as a potential differentiation-inducing agent in malignant glioma and acute myeloid leukaemia, and also for the treatment of some sickle-cell disorders as an alternative to hydroxycarbamide due to it inducing expression of fetal hemoglobin to replace missing adult hemoglobin.
 While small-scale investigation is proceeding, there is to date no published data to support the use of the compound in the clinical treatment of cancer, and it remains under limited investigation.
 Sodium phenylbutyrate is also being studied as a therapeutic option for the treatment of Huntington's disease.

 Other

 Phenylbutyrate has been associated with longer lifespans in Drosophila.

-University of Colorado researchers Dr. Curt Freed and Wenbo Zhou demonstrated that phenylbutyrate stops the progression of Parkinson's disease in mice by turning on a gene called DJ-1 that can protect dopaminergic neurons in the midbrain from dying.
+University of Colorado researchers Curt Freed and Wenbo Zhou demonstrated that phenylbutyrate stops the progression of Parkinson's disease in mice by turning on a gene called DJ-1 that can protect dopaminergic neurons in the midbrain from dying.
 As of July 2011 they plan on testing phenylbutyrate for the treatment of Parkinson's disease in humans.

 Pharmacology

 Phenylbutyrate is a prodrug.
 In the human body it is first converted to phenylbutyryl-CoA and then metabolized by mitochondrial beta-oxidation, mainly in the liver and kidneys, to the active form, phenylacetate.
 Phenylacetate conjugates with glutamine to phenylacetylglutamine, which is eliminated with the urine.
 It contains the same amount of nitrogen as urea, which makes it an alternative to urea for excreting nitrogen.

-A 5g tablet or powder of sodium phenylbutyrate taken by mouth can be detected in the blood within 15 minutes, and reaches peak concentration in the bloodstream within an hour.
+Sodium phenylbutyrate taken by mouth can be detected in the blood within fifteen minutes, and reaches peak concentration in the bloodstream within an hour.
 It is metabolized into phenylacetate within half an hour.